 The NH Coastal Program is administered by the NH Department of Environmental Services (NHDES).
 Click to view the PDF of 2020 research priorities from NHDES and the NH Coastal Program.

 Contact: Steve Couture, Program Administrator, firstname.lastname@example.org

 Visit the NH Coastal Program's website.

-Click to view the PDF of current research priorities from Atlantic States Marine Fisheries Commission, which help support the mission of NH Fish and Game.
+Click to view the PDF of current and 2020 research priorities from Atlantic States Marine Fisheries Commission, which help support the mission of NH Fish and Game.

 Contact: Joshua Carloni, Marine Fisheries Division, email@example.com

 Click to view the PDF of 2020 research priorities from The Nature Conservancy - NH.